The Difference Between WebMail, IMAP Mail, and POP Mail

 If the user wants full control, use his or her own mail program, but is happy to leave the actual mail on the server, and operates from several computers, and also uses web-mail on some computers, than IMAP is best suited for this user.

-Server – the computer where the actual may account is located.
+Server – the computer where the actual mail account is located.
 This is on the Internet and operated by a company or organization.
 It ‘serves’ your mail and sends and receives the mail on the Internet.
 The server communicates with other servers to transfer mail.

-Local Computer – This is your computer, tablet or any device you use to access the Internet.
+Local Computer (Client) – This is your computer, tablet or any device you use to access the Internet.
 The local computer is used to send and receive mail via the server.
 Your local mail program works ONLY with the server.
 If the server is down, you have no mail access at all.